Today was a better day.

 That house is a complete teardown.

-And it’s in a historical district, so there may be restrictions on what you can build.
+It’s in a historical district, so there may be restrictions on what you can build.

 I always said it would be a cold day in Hades before I moved back to that town.